Andrew-code2020/CI-MS-1-Lean-Temple/README.md

   * User Centric Front End Development

 ##### Content
 * The content was constructed by the student with inspiration from their experience as a fitness professional for over 10 years.
-It is entirely fictional and none of it really exists.
+It is designed to be entirely fictional and the business does not exist.
+Andrew and Julie really do exist.
+Andrew is the author of this project and Julie is his partner.
+Andrew's qualifications are real and his biography is real.Julie's qualifications as a Lawyer are real but her Yoga and Pilates qualifications are a work of fiction.

 ##### Media
-* The photos used in this site were obtained from pexels.com and photos in the students personal library.
+* The photos used in this site were obtained from pexels.com
+    * These photos are placed in the website on the following pages;
+      * Landing Page Jumbotron
+      * Fitness Classes page
+      * Monthly Fitness Challenges (bottom picture)
+* The other photos were taken from the students personal library
+   * These photos are placed in the website on the following pages;
+        * Trainers page
+        * Monthly Fitness Challenges (Top picture)

 ##### Acknowledgements
 * I received inspiration for this project from the Code Institute Tutorial videos and my mentor Rhey Ann Magcalas.